nateg101/Music_Makers/README.md

 * React - render the components on the page.

-* Cyprus and Jest testing frameworks.
+* Cypress and Jest testing frameworks.

 * Heroku hosted